Harlequin Watford

-Atria Watford is a shopping centre in the middle of Watford, Hertfordshire, United Kingdom.
+Harlequin Watford is a shopping centre in the middle of Watford, Hertfordshire, England.
 It opened in June 1992 as the Harlequin Shopping Centre.
 The centre was rebranded as intu Watford in 2013 following the renaming of its parent Capital Shopping Centres Group as Intu Properties.
-It received its current name in March 2021 by the new owners, Global Mutual.
+It was renamed to Atria Watford in March 2021 by the new owners, Global Mutual.

+Atria Watford was renamed back to the Harlequin (although under the name Harlequin Watford) on 3 July 2025.

 The building is glass roofed with symmetrical malls.
 The anchor stores of the centre were branches of John Lewis (known as Trewins until rebranding in 2001) and Debenhams, until their closure in 2020.
 Apple Store, Marks & Spencer, Zara and Next continue to operate in the centre.